Pomax/are-we-flying/docs/index.md

 }
 ```

-That looks like a lot of code, but most of it's fairly standard boilerplate.
-The parts that are _really_ waypoint specific are the `getHeading` and `getAltitude` functions, which actually "set and get": they update the autopilot to the appropriate heading and altitude respectively, and then return that new value.
+That looks like a lot of code, but most of it's pretty "boilerplate" in that we want this class to be able to do a few things, and each has an obvious implementation that mostly just makes the code take up more lines.
+The parts that are actually _interesting_ are the `getHeading` and `getAltitude` functions, which don't just "get" things, they actually update the autopilot to the appropriate heading and altitude respectively, and then return that new value.
 Both use fairly "naïve" approaches: `getHeading` simply returns the heading towards the next waypoint (which is a _terrible_ flight policy, as we'll see in a bit) and `getAltitude` returns either our current waypoint's elevation, or the next elevation's, depending on which is higher.
 Picking the highest (hopefully) prevents us from flying into a hill side.

 This does mean we have a new functions in our `utils.js` file for getting the heading from one point to another: